raspberrypilearning/anime-expressions/en/step_2.md

 --- /code ---

-**Tip:** It's a good idea to add spaces at the beginning of lines to indent your code to make it easier to read.
-In HTML, you don’t need to add in the indents for the code to work.
+**Tip:** It's a good idea to add spaces at the beginning of lines to indent your code.
+In HTML, you don’t need to add in the indents for the code to work, but it does make your code easier to read.

 --- /task ---